Following Directions Worksheets

 Yes or No Adventures

-What Are Following Directions?
+What Is the Process of Following Directions?

 Following directions means reading or listening to a set of instructions and carrying them out correctly, in order, and without leaving out any parts.
 It involves decoding the language of the directions, understanding the goal, and translating words into actions.
 Good direction-following also includes monitoring your own work as you go and comparing the result to what was requested.
 In short, it's comprehension with a purpose: understanding so that you can do.